ThoughtWorks-SEA/developer-training/docs/backend/security-jwt.md

 This solution works, however, if you do this, there is not much benefit of using JWT compared with session cookies.

-## Clear session information when user logout
+## Clear session information when user logs out

 If you use JWT token for session tracking, all the session information is in the JWT token.
-When a user logout, your client side application needs to remove this token from its memory.
+When a user logs out, your client side application needs to remove this token from its memory.
 If the JWT token is saved in a cookie, the logout route handler on the server side needs to delete the cookie that stores JWT token upon user logout.
 That can be done via the response.clearCookie() provided by Express framework.

 ## Exercises